 - Don’t forget to have fun!
 Don’t overly stressed-out about your costumes.
 Remind yourself it’s supposed to be fun and don’t take it too seriously.
 I need to remind myself of this too.

 Bakers and Cupcake: Easy, cheap, fun costume!
 This one hit all my criteria.
 All items bought on Amazon.

 Just say the word . . .
 Greece Lighting

-I repurposed the wig from the Playboy costume.
-I owed the pleather pants.
-The pink lady jacket and Dylan’s costume was purchased.
+I repurposed the wig from my Playboy costume.
+I owned the pleather pants.
+The Pink Lady jacket and Dylan’s costume was purchased from Amazon.
 Alex wore what he owned.
-This gem was also under $50.

 The best part of these easy, fun, cheap costumes they still work well without the kids counter part.
 If you are lucky enough to go out sans the kids you can still use these costumes!

 Do your families dress up in matching/themed costumes?
-What have you been in the past?
-What are you planning on being this year?
 I would love to hear from you!
-Let’s get to know each other better.
-Comment below with your ideas!
 Let’s inspire each other!